theadam/pivoter/README.md

 ### Process Outline

 - Input data is grouped and reduced within groups.
 The groups of data form a hierarchy of reduced data.
 (See the example for a visual).
-This is configured mainly by the values `reducer` and `groups` config values.
+This is configured mainly by the `reducer` and `groups` config values.
 There is more information in the "Config Options" section.
 - Data points are created from the raw reduced data in each group.
 This is configured by the `dataPoints` configuration value.
 If none is provided, the reduced value is used.
 - Grouped data is flattened and sorted.
 The sorting is handled by a few different keys.
 They are outlined below in the "Config Options" section.